WaylonWalker/waylonwalkerv2/src/pages/blog/drawing-ascii-boxes.md

 devto-id: ''

 ---
-When creating cli's I often want some nice full width character.
-I find it tough to find them, and when I do half the time its an image or something that cannot be copied 👿.
+When creating cli's I often want some nice full-width character.
+I find it tough to find them, and when I do half the time it is an image or something that cannot be copied 👿.

-I rarely get very complex with my semi-manual ascii art.
-I can do 98% if what I need with bars and corners.
+I rarely get very complex with my semi-manual ASCII art.
+I can do 98% of what I need with bars and corners.
+Using some simple full-width characters can really give your cli a nice clean look.

 # Example